Naga0848/Docker-roboshop/README.md

 # Docker-roboshop

+# All these images are optimized and these images have less size

 # As we are not filling any data into the Redis we can directly run the redis container on our Docker host

 # Command >>>> docker run -d --name redis --network roboshop redis:7